-"Anything for you," said the physician directly to Wally, as he accepted a red Kangol and a piece of paper with the boy's name and address.
+"Anything for you," said the physician directly to Wally, accepting a package with a red Kangol inside.

-"Is he going to survive?"
+"Is he going to be OK?"

-"He'll be fine," said the M.D., ready to leave for Queens.
+"He'll be fine," said the head M.D., ready to leave for Queens.
 "Only his brainstem is involved.
 Nothing we can't figure out later."

 "I've always got the perfect gift,